The Boston Food Bucket List: 50 Things You Need to Eat Before You Die

 Boston institution Sam LaGrassa’s is the king of giant sandwiches, and nothing beats its famous Rumanian pastrami.
 The house-made, dry-cured beef is definitely where it’s at -- seasoned then smoked before being piled high on light rye bread and crowned with Swiss.

 20. New England clam chowder

-> There’s a reason why Legal’s chowder has been served at every presidential inauguration since 1981: it’s delicious.
+There’s a reason why Legal’s chowder has been served at every presidential inauguration since 1981 (well, except for the most recent one): It’s delicious.
 And it’s got everything you want: salt pork, littleneck clams, onions, and potatoes hanging out in clam broth, fish stock, and light cream.

-> 21. The Giambotta
+21. The Giambotta

 It’s like the original meat lover’s pizza before there were meat lover’s pizzas.
 Pizzeria Regina weighs down The Giambotta with all your Italian faves (pepperoni, Regina sausage, salami) then adds mushrooms, peppers, onions, and mozzarella for good measure.
 Pro tip: go really old-school classic with anchovies on this one-of-a-kind pie.

 22. Roast rack of Colorado lamb

 One of Mistral’s best-known dishes, the roast rack of Colorado lamb, gets you from the first superbly grilled nibble straight through until you’re caught trying to suck the meat off the bone without being noticed.
 Suddenly the well-seasoned juices take over your brain and you attack your plate like a honey badger.